-Homemade Poultry Seasoning is the perfect blend of spices to add to any chicken or turkey dish or to your favorites soups or stuffing recipes!
+This Poultry Seasoning recipe is the perfect blend of spices to add to any chicken or turkey dish or stuffing!

-It’s great added into any recipe using chicken including casseroles, dumplings.
-When I am roasting a turkey (or chicken), I also rub the outside of the bird with olive oil and then do a rub of poultry seasoning, salt and pepper.
-It makes the most crispy savory skin and tastes wonderful!
+- Sprinkle it into chicken casseroles, dumplings, or soups.
+I also use it to season a roast turkey (or chicken): rub the outside of the bird with olive oil and then season with poultry seasoning, salt, and pepper.
+It makes the most crispy, savory skin and tastes wonderful!

 Ingredients